 Knowing the type of wall you’re dealing with is crucial for choosing the correct insulation method.
 There are three main types of walls to consider: solid walls, cavity walls, and stud walls.
 Each type has its characteristics and specific insulation requirements.
 For instance, solid walls typically require building a stud wall against the interior surface using rigid insulation boards.

 Solid walls are usually found in older buildings and do not have any cavities between the layers of bricks.
 Cavity wall insulation, on the other hand, has a gap between two layers of bricks, which can be filled with insulation material.
 Stud walls are constructed with timber or metal studs and are often used in modern buildings.
+A stud wall filled with insulation material, such as mineral wool fiber, is an effective solution for insulating pre-existing walls, especially in homes lacking cavity walls or where external alterations are not feasible.

 Determining your wall type helps in selecting the most effective insulation materials and techniques.